asantaelly/album/README.md

 Connecting to the database

+-   Setup Mongodb on your local server or create a test mongodb at [Mlab](https://mlab.com/)
+-   Then edit .env.example to .env
+-   Add your connection string to .env

+Support for MySQL will be removed

 -   Create database on your local server or create a remote one for free at [db4free](https://www.db4free.net 'db4free')
 -   Create .env file from .env.example
 -   Add your database information and you'll be set to go

 Then import Postman Collection Json file